 Esther bends gracefully, pushing her elbows in the fine grass of Terra Firma.
 Sitting on her fours, she gives birth to three baby girls.

-“My man, let me introduce you to Aphro, Ishta and Shakti, daughters of Enoch.”
+“My man, let me introduce you to Aphro, Ishta and Shakti, Isis, Anat and Hathor, daughters of Enoch.”

 Speaking to the cute little babies, as they are already walking around, their mother points to Atlas.

-“Aphro, Ishta and Shakti, let me intruduce you to Atlas, my man and your mentor.
+“Aphro, Ishta and Shakti, Isis, Anat and Hathor, let me introduce you to Atlas, my man and your mentor.
 Be well.
 Be blessed.”

 Pushing them aside with the left hand, she turns her head, asking Atlas.
-“May I bring your three sons to this world?”
+“May I bring your six sons to this world?”

 “You may, adorable Esther.
 I love you.”
 Atlas is impressed, moved to tears.